- Why Choose Marquette?

 The master of education in student affairs in higher education (SAHE) prepares graduate students for a career in a variety of student affairs settings, such as academic advising, student success, career centers, diversity, equity and inclusion advocacy (DEI), orientation programs, residence life and student activities.
-Within the program, students will choose from a generalist, student success, or leadership concentration to focus their work.
+Within the program, students will choose from a generalist, student success, or leadership development concentration to focus their work.

 Marquette's SAHE program attracts academically-minded students from all over the United States who bring different perspectives, ideas, and strengths, and are collectively interested in learning how theory relates to real world practice.
 With over 13 colleges in the metropolitan area, Milwaukee provides a virtual learning laboratory for student affairs professionals.